Conservatives Concerned About the Death Penalty

-Conservatives Concerned About the Death Penalty (CCATDP) is a USA-based national network of conservative Republicans and Libertarians calling for a re-examination of the American system of capital punishment.
+Conservatives Concerned, formerly Conservatives Concerned About the Death Penalty, is a USA-based national network of conservative Republicans and Libertarians calling for a re-examination of the American system of capital punishment.

 Organization

-CCATDP engages in advocacy, education, and outreach to conservative, Republican, and Libertarian leaders and organizations.
-CCATDP provides a national forum for them to express their concerns about the death penalty.
+Conservatives Concerned engages in advocacy, education, and outreach to conservative, Republican, and Libertarian leaders and organizations around capital punishment.
+Conservatives Concerned provides a national forum for conservatives on both sides of the issue to express their concerns about the death penalty.

-CCATDP is a project of Equal Justice USA, a non-profit organization working on criminal justice issues.
+The organization cites several reason for conservative opposition to the death penalty, including the high cost of capital punishment compared to life imprisonment without the possibility of parole, the risk of wrongful execution, the negative impact on victims families, the lack of deterrence, and a contradiction to pro-life values.

 Activities

+Conservatives Concerned's programs include educating conservatives about the death penalty system and mobilizing them to bring about its end through legislative advocacy, resource development, case work, awareness campaigns, and more.

-CCATDP officially debuted at the Conservative Political Action Conference (CPAC) in 2013.
-Since that time, its national coordinators have been meeting with conservative, Republican, and Libertarian leaders across the country and they have exhibited and spoken at the national meetings of the Republican Liberty Caucus, the Young Republican National Federation, Young Americans for Liberty, the Liberty Political Action Conference, State Policy Network, CPAC St. Louis, CPAC, and the Faith and Freedom Coalition’s Road to Majority conference.
-They have also attended several evangelical conferences.
+The organization has partnered with conservative, Republican, Libertarian, and faith-based leaders and organizations across the country and spoken at national meetings of the Republican Liberty Caucus, the Young Republican National Federation, Young Americans for Liberty, the Liberty Political Action Conference, State Policy Network, CPAC St. Louis, CPAC, and the Faith and Freedom Coalition’s Road to Majority conference.

-Since CCATDP's launch in early 2013, several states began forming their own state-level Conservatives Concerned about the Death Penalty groups, including Texas, Ohio, Louisiana, North Carolina, Nebraska, Washington, Kentucky, Tennessee, Georgia, Florida, Kansas, Wyoming, Montana, and Utah.
+While Conservatives Concerned works nationwide, the organization currently has dedicated state affiliates in Texas, Oklahoma, Tennessee, and Georgia.